sqlitebrowser/sqlitebrowser/README.md

 ## FreeBSD

-DB Browser for SQLite works well on FreeBSD, although you need to compile it yourself using the generic instructions in BUILDING.md.
+DB Browser for SQLite works well on FreeBSD, and there is a port for it (thanks to @lbartoletti :smile:):

-If someone creates a FreeBSD Port or PCBSD package for this, please let us know so we can update these instructions. :)
+    # make -C /usr/ports/databases/sqlitebrowser install

 ### Compiling